tttyyzzz/AutoSub/README.md

 ## How-to example

-* Make sure the model and scorer files are in the root directory.
+* Make sure the model and scorer files are in the AutoSub directory.
 They are automatically loaded
 * After following the installation instructions, you can run `autosub/main.py` as given below.
 The `--file` argument is the video file for which SRT file is to be generated
     ```bash
     $ python3 autosub/main.py --file ~/movie.mp4
     ```
-* After the script finishes, the SRT file is saved in `output/`
+* After the script finishes, the SRT file is saved in the same folder as the input file
 * Open the video file and add this SRT file as a subtitle, or you can just drag and drop in VLC.
 * WEB VTT Output (Credits - [@DerrickGibbs1](https://github.com/DerrickGibbs1)): Output VTT file including cue points for individual words.
 Nearly identical to VTT file downloaded from YouTube with youtube_dl.
     ```bash